-Crate training a dog gives him a sense of safety and security.
-The crate will become his haven.
-Learn how to crate train a dog with this amazing pet parent guide.
+Crate training a dog can help give your pet a sense of safety and security.
+The crate becomes a sort of safe haven for him.
+Learn how to crate train a dog with this amazing pet parent guide!

 Crate training is the process of teaching your pet to feel comfortable in a dog crate.
-You might be surprised how there are some dog lovers that believe dogs automatically like to be inside a crate.
-Even though dogs are den animals, they still appreciate their freedom.
+You might be surprised to learn that some dog lovers believe dogs automatically like to be inside a crate.
+Even though dogs are den animals, they still appreciate their freedom, and may feel uneasy if kept away from their pack.
 So, you must know that there is a training process behind the successful use of crates.
 Pet parents with no preparation will put up with crate training for a couple of days.
 Yet, after seeing no results, they will give up.
 Truthfully, this is a real shame.
 At the end of the day, crate training a dog has huge benefits.

 Choosing the best crate

 First, choose a well-ventilated crate that is big enough for your dog to stand up, lie down, and turn around.
 If you begin training with a puppy, you also have to take into consideration that the crate will have to grow as he does.
 It is advisable to buy a crate for a full-grown dog and then use a divider to make the crate smaller for the time being.
-Finally, try to buy a crate made of hard materials like plastic or wood.
-This is important because your dog won’t be able to break it!
+Finally, try to buy a crate made of hard materials like metal (if you plan on using it only at home), or plastic (if you are also going to use if for transportation).
+It is important the crate is made out of sturdy material because your dog won’t be able to break it!

 Where to place the crate?